 - Students for Life

 - Students in Free Enterprise (SIFE)

-Description: The Psychology Club is a student led, open organization to all those on Bethel College’s campus; specifically those who may have a particular interest in the study of psychology.
-It brings individuals together in an effort to emphasize the importance of Christ-like fellowship, service, leadership, and the furthering of knowledge in psychological fields.
-The club creates an opportunity for students to learn how to integrate Christianity into the field of psychology.
+Description: In accordance with its purpose, the mission of the club is to create an opportunity for students to learn how to integrate Christianity into the field of psychology.
 These opportunities include, but are not limited to: meeting to discuss thoughts on the psychology and/or Christian arenas, becoming active members in the community, encouraging others to embrace leadership roles, building confidence of fellow members, and hearing from professionals in the field to gain academic and career insight.